-Prerequisites: Successful completion of Biology Part 1 & Part 2.
+Prerequisites: Successful completion of Biology Part 1 & Part 2 or CP Biology or H Biology

 330 EARTH SCIENCE with Lab: ATMOSPHERE, CLIMATE & WEATHER

 Earth Science encourages students to develop an appreciation for the powers and systems of nature and their impact on the human population.
 This section of Earth Science examines the layers of atmosphere, the balance of energy on earth, weather forecasting, severe weather, and climate.
 Students learn about the management of disasters that may result from extreme weather.
 Topics also include El Nino, La Nina, and global climatic patterns.